keslassy/CloudPilot_Project/README.md

 # CloudPilot Project
-This git contain the components for CloudPilot Project.
+This git contains the components for the CloudPilot Project.
 1) Cloud proxy acceleration:
-    This Component can create one proxy or two-proxy acceleration for destination IP.
+    This component can create one-proxy or two-proxy acceleration for a given destination IP.
-    In addition, the system can create network measurement for checking throughput and latency between different regions in different clouds platforms.
+    In addition, the system can create network measurements for checking throughput and latency between different regions in different clouds platforms.
-    The test creates K8S clusters(Host,target) in different regions and performs iPerf3 tests. the iPerf3 test has 3 types of flavors:
+    The test creates K8S clusters (host,target) in different regions and performs iPerf3 tests.
+    The iPerf3 test has 3 types of flavors:
-    - **Direct** - Direct test between host to target.
+    - **Direct** - Direct test from (source) host to target.
-    - **TCP Splitting**-  Test between host to target via one proxy or two proxies server .
+    - **TCP Splitting**-  Test from  host to target via one-proxy or two-proxy server.
-                The proxy server split the tcp connection using HAProxy.
+                The proxy server splits the TCP connection using HAProxy.
-    - **TCP Forwarding**- Test between host to target via proxy server.
+    - **TCP Forwarding**- Test from host to target via proxy server.
-                   The proxy server forward the tcp traffic using iptables rules.
+                   The proxy server forwards the TCP traffic using iptables rules.

     ![alt text](./ReadMe/System_Diagram.png)
-2) Cloud proxy allocation Algorithms:
+2) Cloud proxy allocation algorithms:
-This component contains simulation and algorithms for choosing the best proxies location.
+This component contains simulation and algorithms for choosing the best proxy locations.
 There are five different algorithms: Flow greedy FCT, Flow greedy cost, one proxy greedy, two proxy greedy and two proxy greedy with RollBack.
-With this algorithm, you can find the best location for placing proxies acceleration that can be done with the first component.
+The algorithms in this second component help find good locations for placing the acceleration proxies, which can then be implemented using the first component.

 ## Supported cloud platforms
 Currently the following platforms are supported: